Skip to main content

 tip

-DocAligner is wrapped with __call__, so you can directly call the instance for inference.
+DocAligner is already encapsulated with __call__, so you can directly invoke the instance for inference.

 Output Results